NSCA CPT Study Guide

 - Know the Pathology and risk factors of hypertension, heart attack, cerebrovascular accident, peripheral vascular disease, asthma, and exercise induced asthma.

-- Know the stages of various diseases and how exercise can be used to enhance client quality of life.
+- Know the stages of various diseases and how exercise can enhance the client’s quality of life.

-- Understand the time it is appropriate to refer a client to a medical professional.
+- Understand when it is appropriate to refer a client to a medical professional.

 Health Screening and Risk Stratification